biraj21/biraj21.github.io/src/pages/rejections.md

 11. June 17, 2026 - YC Startup School Event
     - applied on April 25th. got rejection email on June 17th :)

+12. July 14, 2026 - The Bridge by Entrepreneur First
+    - applied on May 28th, received rejection email on July 14th containing:

+    > After careful consideration, we didn’t feel that your application demonstrated the strong fit we look for in founders on our programs.
+As a result, we won’t be advancing your application to the next stage.

 <!--12.
 Mar 30, 2026 - Entrepreneur First, Bangalore
     - applied for the 2nd time, on 29th for Fall 26 Bangalore program